-The assigned parties shall review the MOU/SRO Program annually and make adjustments as needed.
+The Parties shall review the MOU/SRO Program annually and make adjustments as needed.
 Any revisions will be reflected in an updated MOU.

 Complaints against the SRO shall follow the normal complaint process of the Groveport Police Department and include notice to the appropriate school administrators.
-This process will be made known to parents and students through the student handbook and Groveport-Madison website.
+This process will be made known to parents and students through the student handbook and District website.